Dualities from dualities in 2d $\mathcal{N}=(0,2)$

 The duality can be derived by topologically twisting the 4d s-confining duality involving an $\SU(2n+1)$ gauge theory with $2n+1$ fundamentals, $4$ fundamentals and one antisymmetric derived in \cite{Csaki:1996zb}.
 The twist is done along the 4d non anomalous $R$ symmetry that assigns $R$ charge 0 to the antisymmetric, $2n-1$ anti-fundamentals and the four fundamentals and $R$ charge 1 to the remaining two anti-fundamentals.
 The confined degrees of freedom are given in (\ref{Csaki2fields}), interacting through the superpotential (\ref{WCSAKI2}).
 It follows that the field $\Sigma_4$ survives as the massless Fermi field $\Psi_1$ in 2d.
 All the other fields $\Sigma_i$ give rise to massless chiral in 2d, with the dictionary $\Sigma_{1,2,3,5} \rightarrow \Phi_{2,4,1,3}$ and in addition the field $\Sigma_2$ give rise to the 2d Fermi fields $\Psi_2$.
 One can also check that the 4d superpotential (\ref{WCSAKI2}) becomes the 2d superpotential (\ref{guess6}) after the twisted compactification accordingly to the rules explained above.

 We proceed by checking the anomaly matching of the global symmetries.
-The charges of the field of the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{Case3odd1}), are
+The charges of the fields in the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{Case3odd1}), are

 The anomalies of the global symmetries are given by

 and we checked that they match across the dual phases.